Changes in Google’s SERP 2019

 Personalized Google Shopping experience

-This feature was first rolled out in France in the beginning of 2019, in March to be more precise.
+This feature was first rolled out in France at the beginning of 2019, in March to be more precise.
 In October this feature reached the US.

 Basically, this feature allows people to browse, and shop, products based on their previous shopping history.
 Google will give you shopping recommendations and you can